purpleidea/flabbergast/flabbergast-manual.md

 There are two core concepts in Flabbergast: contextual (dynamic) lookup and inheritance.
 Both of these exist in the context of frames, which are the primary data structure.
 They somewhat resemble objects in Python, Perl and JavaScript.

 A frame is a map of names to values, including other frames.
 Each frame is immutable upon creation.
-The values in the frame can be expressions (i.e., dynamically computed when the frame is created); there are no methods as there are in other object-oriented languages.
+The values in the frame can be expressions (_i.e._, dynamically computed when the frame is created); there are no methods as there are in other object-oriented languages.
 Expressions can reference each other and the Flabbergast interpreter will determine the correct evaluation order.
 Although frames cannot be modified, new frames can be created from existing frames using fricassée (`For`) expressions that allow generation of frames based on the values in existing frames, much like SQL or XQuery statements produce new tables or trees from existing tables or trees, respectively.
-Frames can also be instantiated from templates, which are essentially unevaluated frames (i.e., the values of the attributes have not yet been computed).
+Frames can also be instantiated from templates, which are essentially unevaluated frames (_i.e._, the values of the attributes have not yet been computed).

 Each frame also has an evaluation context.
 In most languages, there are multiple scopes in which variables can be found.
 For instance, in C, the compiler tries to resolve a variable in the current block and proceeds through each containing block, then checks the function parameters, and finally global variables.
 Java is considerably more complicated as it needs to check not only the enclosing blocks and the function parameters, but also the fields of the class, and it has to make a distinction between static and instantiated fields, and inner classes are even more involved as the containing classes have to be checked.
 Flabbergast's algorithm for resolution is very simple, but can yield very complicated results.

 Flabbergast uses contextual lookup.
 It is easiest to think of resolution as having two dimensions: containment and inheritance.
-When resolving a variable, the language will first look for an attribute of the same name in the current frame; if none exists, it will look in the containing frame (i.e., the frame in which the current frame is an attribute) and will continue to examine containers until a matching frame is found.
+When resolving a variable, the language will first look for an attribute of the same name in the current frame; if none exists, it will look in the containing frame (_i.e._, the frame in which the current frame is an attribute) and will continue to examine containers until a matching frame is found.
 If there is no match, resolution will continue in the parents of the template; that is, it will go to the context in which the template was defined and search through the containing frames there.
 If that yields no matches, resolution will proceed back through the template's template's containers and back until there are no more contexts.

 ![Resolution order diagram](https://rawgithub.com/apmasell/flabbergast/master/flabbergast-resolution.svg "The order in which resolution occurs")

 In the figure, there are two templates, shown in colour, and frames, shown in grey.
 The frame containment is indicated by physical containment and inheritance is shown by arrows.
 When resolution inside of the frame marked 1 is needed, resolution begins in the frame itself, then proceeds through the frames, as indicated by their numbers.
 Note that some frames are considered multiple times due to the template and the frame sharing some containment; this is inconsequential, as it will either be found the first time, or fail every time.
 Note that templates themselves are not checked: only the frames in which they were defined or amended.

 Resolution has an extra complexity: chained accesses.
 Since frames can be nested, it is desirable to access the attributes of an inner frame using the `x.y` syntax.
-In most languages, resolution stops when the first name match is met (e.g., in Java, if there is a parameter `int foo` and a class field `String foo`, then `foo.charAt(3)` will fail to compile because `foo` has been resolved to the parameter, which is an `int` and so does not have the `charAt` method) while Flabbergast will attempt to find “the one you meant”.
+In most languages, resolution stops when the first name match is met (_e.g._, in Java, if there is a parameter `int foo` and a class field `String foo`, then `foo.charAt(3)` will fail to compile because `foo` has been resolved to the parameter, which is an `int` and so does not have the `charAt` method) while Flabbergast will attempt to find “the one you meant”.
 In the case of `x.y`, if a frame `x` is found but it does not contain an attribute `y`, then the language assumes that this was not the `x` intended and _continues_ looking for an `x` does _does_ contain an attribute `y`.
 This means that the expression `x.y * x.z` can have two different frames referenced for the first and second `x`!
 For instance, below, `b.z` will be 12 and the `a` in the `a.x` reference will be the top-level `a` while the `a` in the `a.y` reference will be `b.a`:

     a : { x : 3 }
     b : {